lexperdue3/lexperdue3/README.md

 📂 Repository Structure

-All projects are stored within this single repository and cosists of a Python script (.py file) implementing the functionality.
+All projects are stored within this single repository and consists of:

+1. Python script (.py file) implementing the functionality.
+2. input/ouput images with solutions, if applicable.

 📌 Future Plans